Preventing webhooks from getting disabled

 .
 Ensure the error has a descriptive message

 .
-By detailing the specific issue (missing field, invalid value, etc.), Digital River is able to better identify and resolve the problem.
+By detailing the specific issue (missing field, invalid value, etc.), Digital River can better identify and resolve the problem.

 This doesn’t mean your Digital River test account should only contain a single webhook.
 There are valid reasons for having multiple endpoints.
 For instance, you might want one to handle order.accepted